Code-Institute-Submissions/EliteFitness/README.md

 # Elite Fitness

 # Project Introduction
 This is a website for a gym called Elite Fitness.
-They specilaise in small group personal trainign which sets them apart from other gyms.
+They specilaise in small group personal training which sets them apart from other gyms.

 The website's purpose is to provide information to current and new clients about their style of gym and what they offer.

 The website shows the user what it is like inside the gym, what the memerbship options are, when the classes are on and what the class options are, it provides contact and address information including a Google Map view.
-There is also a form for the user to senmd a message to the gym.
+There is also a form for the user to send a message to the gym.

-I chose to create a website for a gym for this project as exercise is something I enjoy in and would usually go to the gym four or five tines a week.
+I chose to create a website for a gym for this project as exercise is something I enjoy and would usually go to the gym four or five tines a week.

 The gym this website is based on is the gym I am a member of.